akeneo/pim-community-dev/src/Akeneo/Pim/Automation/DataQualityInsights/readme.md

 - synchonous evaluations are performed for eligible criteria (providing a fastest feedback loop)
 - asynchronous evaluations are performed for criteria that rely on a third party HTTP call

-A CRON `pimee:data-quality-insights:evaluate-products` is configured to run every 30 min.
+A CRON `pimee:data-quality-insights:evaluations` is configured to run every 30 min.
 To ensure a non-concurrency behavior this CRON adds a job and run it as a subprocess.
 We find all the pending criteria of the product to evaluate and loop over them.
 Each CRON instance will evaluate 5000 products maximum.